cncf/devstats-helm/README.md

 # Usage

-You should set namespace to 'devstats-test' or 'devstats-prod' first: `./switch_namespace.sh devstats-xyz`.
+You should set namespace to 'devstats-test' or 'devstats-prod' first: `./switch_context.sh test`.

 Please provide secret values for each file in `./secrets/*.secret.example` saving it as `./secrets/*.secret` or specify them from the command line.